hitd/hitd/Readme.md

 The main goal of _hitd_ is to reduce the gap between specification and implementation.
 If you look at the low level stuff, it is similar to others microservices solutions, focusing on the architecture and communication between nodes.
-But truth is, hitd adds more layers in order to focus less on developers and more on product manager.
+But truth is, _hitd_ adds more layers in order to be usable directly by product manager.
 The final goal, but we are still very far from it, would be to transform specification to code.
-For example, We are currently working on a graph based interface for building  microservices architecture.
+Following this dream, we are also currently working on a graph based interface for building microservices architecture.

 Because we provide basic microservices, you can deploy some basic applications without developing any microservice.
 And while your organization will create more microservice, the need to develop news one will be reduced.

 ## Great Tooling

-Because we add abstraction layers doesn't mean we forget developers.
-We know that you sometimes have no better choice than to write code.
+We add abstraction layers, but it doesn't mean we forget developers.
+We know that sometimes you have no better choice than to write code.
 Code re-usability and sexy graphical interface are not a golden bullet.
-We want you to be comfortable writing and running some code running on top of hitd.
+We want you to be comfortable writing and running some code running on top of _hitd_.

 One of the tools we love the most, is `hitd-reload`.
 It allows you to dynamically live reload microservices while the code is changing.
 Great for delivery, but awesome for developments, where you will gain a lot of time.